Sarah Biren

 Other things

 The family uses firewood as a source of energy for cooking, and they use a large wood stove and an antique oven in their kitchen.
 They don’t use natural gas or electric cookers.
+They grow some of their foodstuffs and buy most things from town in bulk quantities, to last them for a long time.

+They don’t use water cisterns, because both the soak-away and water supply units would be significant expenditures to connect and maintain, so they use bucket-system toilets.
 This is one of their most primitive forms of life, and they manage it much better than most people can.
-They use sawdust and sand to mask the smell from decomposition.
+They use sawdust and sand to mask the smell of decomposition.

-Most people will rather not live at all than live off the grid, but this family just makes you want to pack up all your things, move to the wild and be self-sufficient, spending less, saving more, and aging gracefully.
+Jeff and Rose school their daughters at home, educating them with the standard school curriculum, and domestic and agricultural skills.
+Most people would rather not live at all than live off the grid, but this family just makes you want to pack up all your things, move to the wild, and be self-sufficient, spending less, saving more, and aging gracefully.

 1. TheOffGridCabin.
 2018, July 12.
 Could you live completely off the grid?
 What about as an entire family?
 Retrieved from https://theoffgridcabin.com/7-family-members-living-off-grid/